Fatima-Idris/CUSTOMER-CHURN-PREDICTION/README.md

 ## 🎯 Objective
 This project demonstrates the ability to **analyze customer churn, design KPIs, build regression models, and recommend actionable strategies**, supporting **data-driven decision-making** in customer retention.

+for work kindly contact me via idrisfatimoo@gmail.com or via whatsapp on +2348179196817